-6.5.4 Ethical Research
+CSG 6.5.4 Ethical Research

-Whether or not a project is considered human subjects research, there are professional expectations and ethical best practices that should be reflected in research design, administration, and analysis; often these practices are firmly rooted in the chosen methodology and field of study.
-All research activities should adhere to the ethical practices of informed consent, voluntary and fair participant selection, and cognizance of minimizing harm while maximizing benefits to participants.
+Regardless of whether a project is considered human subjects research, there are professional expectations and ethical best practices that should be reflected in research design, administration, and analysis.
+All research activities should adhere to the ethical practices of informed consent (i.e., ensuring participants understand how their information will be used and the risks involved), voluntary and fair participant selection, and cognizance of minimizing harm while maximizing benefits to participants.
+For more information, contact MCU's director of research, Dr. Kerry Fosher, at kerry.fosher@usmcu.edu.

-6.5.5 Designing Primary Research and Data-Gathering Tools
+CSG 6.5.5 Designing Primary Research and Data-Gathering Tools

-Design of your research instruments is critical to getting the right information to inform your study.
+Design of your research instruments, such as surveys or interview questions, is critical to getting the right information to inform your study.
 The remaining sections provide some strategies and tips for designing, testing, and planning surveys and interviews.

 For students with specialized research design needs, MCU will make an effort to link them to internal and external Marine Corps scholars/scientists who can assist them on an individual basis.
-This support is provided through a network of scholars/scientists in the LCSC, IRAP, and the schoolhouses.
-For more information, contact MCU ResearchResources@usmcu.edu.
+This support is provided through a network of scholars/scientists in the LCSC; Academic Affairs; Institutional Research, Assessment and Planning (IRAP); and the schoolhouses.
+For more information, contact MCU_ResearchResources@usmcu.edu.

-6.5.6 Survey and Interview Questions
+Survey and Interview Questions